 Discover 60 glaciers within 50 miles of Anchorage

-Alaska has the nation’s greatest concentration of glaciers; approximately 100,000 of these frozen marvels cover nearly 30,000 square miles.
-Glaciers in Southcentral Alaska are the most accessible.
+Alaska glaciers are everywhere.
+Alaska has the nation’s greatest concentration of glaciers; approximately 100,000 of them cover nearly 30,000 square miles.
+The glaciers near Anchorage are among the most accessible.

-Glaciers have shaped Southcentral Alaska for thousands of years.
+Glaciers have shaped the Anchorage area for thousands of years.
 Visiting one can be the trip of a lifetime, but that doesn’t mean it is difficult.
-By boat and plane, on foot, behind a team of dogs and even sitting at a first-class restaurant with views of seven nearby glaciers – Anchorage is your window on these icy titans.
+By boat and plane, on foot, behind a team of dogs and even sitting at a first-class restaurant with views of seven nearby glaciers – Anchorage is your window on Alaska's best glaciers.

 Spend the day exploring the countless glaciers of Prince William Sound.
 Or, float at the face of Portage Glacier just minutes after leaving the dock.
 Listen for the cracking sound that builds to a rumbling crescendo as ice shears off the face of the glacier and crashes into the water below.
 Glacier cruises in this part of Alaska range from one hour to a full day.